redbubble-ash/Liri-node-app/README.md

      * The album that the song is from

-     * If no song is provided then your program will default to "The Sign" by Ace of Base.

 *See the example below:*

 1. Search song "Rolling in the Deep":

 ![spotify-this-song](/images/spotify-this-song1.PNG)

+If no song is provided then the program will default to "The Sign" by Ace of Base.

 2. No song's name is provided: